Exposed The True Caffeine Content of Chai

 What Is The Caffeine Content In Chai?

-caffeine content of chai
+caffeine content in chai

 The caffeine content in chai can vary depending on factors such as the type of tea used and the brewing method, with some versions having higher caffeine levels than others.